- Monday - Friday (when the University is in session)

 Ms. Goldstein serves as the initial point of contact to students and faculty.
-She is responsible for scheduling advising appointments and coordinates our department's summer research program.
-Ms. Goldstein also handles all of the paperwork for ENEE499 and ENEE488.
+She is responsible for the Computer Engineering Minor, ECE Honors, the Academy of Machine Learning and coordinates our department's summer research program.
+Ms. Goldstein also handles all of the paperwork for ENEE499 and ENEE488 and Undergraduate Teaching Fellows.

 Hollin Van Buren, Academic Advisor

-Ms. Van Buren advises a caseload of over 350 ECE undergraduate students and coordinates the Texas Instrument Peer Mentoring Fellows program.
+Ms. Van Buren advises a caseload of ECE undergraduate students and coordinates the our Department's Peer Mentoring Program (sponsored by Texas Instrument).

 Michael Robinson, Academic Advisor

-Mr. Robinson advises a caseload of over 350 ECE undergraduate students and serves as our office's liaison with Engineering's Study Abroad office.
+Mr. Robinson advises a caseload of ECE undergraduate students and serves as our office's liaison with Engineering's Study Abroad office.

-Mr. Ramirez oversees the Undergraduate Office and has a small advising caseload.
-He also oversees other areas of the office, such as undergraduate recruitment, the Southern Maryland EE program, and the Computer Engineering minor.
+Ms. Weiland oversees the Undergraduate Office and has a small advising caseload.
+She also oversees other areas of the office, such as undergraduate recruitment, and supervises the advising staff.

 The ECE Undergraduate Office is a University of Maryland Green Office Program participant.
 The Green Office Program promotes best environmental practices at the University of Maryland by supporting offices that are taking steps to reduce their environmental footprint.
 It seeks to motivate environmentally friendly behaviors by providing definitive guidelines and reducing confusion about best practices.